reventhtv/genai-pmo-insights/README.md

 No user tracking

-In-memory processing only

-Tech Stack

-Python

-Streamlit

-OpenAI API

-Pydantic

-Pandas
+All processing is in-memory

+Designed to be safe to demo and reason about.

 Run Locally
 git clone https://github.com/<your-username>/genai-pmo-insights.git
 cd genai-pmo-insights
-pip install -r requirements.txt export OPENAI_API_KEY="your_api_key"
+pip install -r requirements.txt export OPENAI_API_KEY="your_api_key"   # optional
 streamlit run app.py

-PMBOK Fit (Conceptual)

-Risk Management

-Stakeholder Communication

-Schedule & Cost Signals

-PMO Governance Support

-Author
+The app works with or without an API key.

+v1 Scope (Intentionally Limited)

+This version focuses only on decision intelligence:

+Single stakeholder update analysis

+Deterministic escalation and prioritization

+No workflow automation or notifications

+Future versions may explore visualization, trends, or integrations.

+About the Project

-Built by a technical PM / TPM with an engineering background, focused on practical GenAI for delivery and governance.
+Built by a technical PM / TPM with an engineering background, focused on practical GenAI for delivery governance — not demos or prompt experiments.

 License

 MIT

+Final note

+This project is intentionally opinionated.
+It prioritizes clarity, explainability, and PMO realism over feature breadth.